Program Guide

 Robin McMillan from the Canadian Child Care Federation.

-Integrate an active play lens by applying two guiding principles:
+Integrate an active play lens by applying our Guiding Principles:

 Creating Active Play Habits